lumeland/lume.land/docs/configuration/data.md

 order: 4
 ---

-You can assign custom data to your site that will be available in your pages, layouts and components from your `_config.ts` file.
+You can set global variables to your site, accessible by all pages, layouts and components.
 For example:

 ```js
 // Set a variable